 7. Hiring or promoting wrong people can be fatal

-As much important it is to hiring productive and skillful employees, you should also be keen at identifying the black sheep.
+As important it is to hiring productive and skillful employees, you should also be keen on identifying the black sheep.
 Because one wrong person in your team can spoil the productivity of the others in no time.
 If you promote a lazy worker while there is a hardworking and more skillful person than him/her in your team; you’re giving the whole team a big demotivator.
 Therefore, be sure as to whom you need to hire/promote.